dentarg/gem-compare-1/README.md

-# gem-compare
+# skillnad

-gem-compare is a RubyGems plugin that compares different versions of the specified gem.
+skillnad is a RubyGems plugin that compares different versions of the specified gem.
 It can help you to track changes in metadata through the time, see how dependencies were evolving and spot important changes in gem's files such as shebang or permissions modifications.

 This is especially handy for: